 6.6¢ x 120,000 points (total points we used for our trip) = $8,000!

 The flights are through Norwegian, which is a budget airline (you pay for everything else: food, checked bags, and picking your seats), but for $100 more you can get all of the amenities included.
 Are you shitting me?
 For $275 I’m getting a cushy seat on an over-sized tin can catapulting 5,500 miles across the Atlantic ocean at 600 mph, with videos on demand.
 What more could I ask for?
 I’d live off a single peanut the whole flight if it means I can keep that $100.
-But, luckily, we are resourceful, clever, and flexible, and we can bring food with us.
-We could even grab an over-sized (read: American) meal at some overpriced shop in the airport and bring leftovers on the flight and still save $85.
-Hell, I’ll take flights to Mediterranean Europe for $275 any day, even if it means riding in the cargo hold.
+But, luckily, we are resourceful, clever, flexible, and we can bring food with us.
+We could even grab an over-sized (#American) meal at some overpriced shop in the airport and bring leftovers on the flight and still save $85.
+Hell, I’ll take flights to the Mediterranean for $275 any day, even if it means riding in the cargo hold.